-For each ensemble member, the resulting ground temperature field (in time and depth) is averaged over yearly periods for different depths (1m, 2m, and 5m in year 1), and the active layer thickness is determined as the depth of maximum thaw within each year.
+For each ensemble member, the resulting ground temperature field (in time and depth) is averaged over yearly periods for different depths (1m, 2m, 5m, 10m and 20 m), and the active layer thickness is determined as the depth of maximum thaw within each year.
 For each pixel, we the determine both mean and the standard deviation of temperatures.
 The standard deviation provides a robust first-order assessment of the uncertainty of the mean, corresponding to the expected spread in ground temperatures when measuring at a random location within a pixel.
-As Permafrost\cci is strongly directed towards the climate modelling community, which in general uses only a single realization for a grid cell, the ensemble spread is exploited for the characterization of uncertainties for both ground temperatures and active layer thickness.
+As Permafrost cci is strongly directed towards the climate modelling community, which in general uses only a single realization for a grid cell, the ensemble spread is exploited for the characterization of uncertainties for both ground temperatures and active layer thickness.
 Furthermore, the ensemble allows to calculate the fractional permafrost cover which makes it possible to produce maps with the well-known permafrost zonation in continuous, discontinuous and sporadic permafrost.
-In year 1, we employed two different methodologies for inferring "permafrost presence" for an ensemble member.
-First, we use a simple threshold criterion at a depth of 2 m, which has the advantage of simplicity, but does not correspond to the definition of permafrost (below 0°C for two consecutive years) if the active layer is deeper than 2m.
-Therefore, we use a second method which explicitly checks if the first cell below the seasonal thaw layer (characterized by having both positive and negative ground temperatures) is constantly below the freezing point.
-While formally more correct, this method would classify short-term freezing of an upper ground layer due to an extended period of cold years as permafrost (potentially in accordance with the formal definition), although an unfrozen zone exists below the shallow frozen layer.
-This second method provides a formally correct way of deducing permafrost and has been adopted for post-processing of the year 2 and 3 products, for which it is highly feasible due to the prolonged model period including a sufficiently long model spin-up period.
+To infer the permafrost fraction within each pixel, we explicitly check for each ensemble member if the first cell below the seasonal thaw layer (characterized by having both positive and negative ground temperatures) is constantly below the freezing point.
+While formally correct, this method classifies short-term freezing of an upper ground layer due to an extended period of cold years as permafrost (in accordance with the formal definition), although an unfrozen zone exists below the shallow frozen layer.
 With permafrost presence inferred for each ensemble member, permafrost fractions can be calculated.
-Note that the low number of ensemble members in year 1 (5) already allows a first estimate for the permafrost zonations, with continuous permafrost corresponding to all realizations featuring permafrost, discontinuous to 3-4, sporadic to 1-2, while a pixel is flagged as permafrost-free if none of the ensemble members features permafrost.
-In years 2 and 3, the number of ensemble members has been increased to 7, resulting in a more detailed resolution of permafrost extent.
+Note that despite the low number of ensemble members (7), an estimate for the permafrost zonations can be obtained, with continuous permafrost corresponding to all 7 realizations featuring permafrost, discontinuous to 4-6, sporadic to 1-3, while a pixel is flagged as permafrost-free if none of the ensemble members features permafrost.